 Note, you may be fined up to £1,000 if you do not advise the DVLA of any medical condition that may affect driving.

-It can be very frustrating not being able to drive but don’t be tempted to get behind the wheel, even for a short trip to drop the kids off at school, if your doctor has told you not to drive.
-You may be entitled to a free bus pass.
-Contact your local authority to find out how to apply for the pass and what the conditions are as they vary from area to area.
+It can be very frustrating not being able to drive, but don’t be tempted to get behind the wheel, even for a short trip to drop the kids off at school, if your doctor has advised against it.
+You may be entitled to a free bus pass, and your local council website should have details on how to apply.